How to Configure LDAP for macOS devices

-Configure LDAP settings via policy
+Configure LDAP settings via management policies

 - Login to your Hexnode MDM portal.